Economics for Kids: Learn About Profit and Loss

-Imagine now that Tom spent $6 to buy the things he needed for his lemonade stand but he only sold $5 worth of lemonade.
+Imagine now that Tom spends $6 to buy the things he needs for his lemonade stand but he only sells $5 worth of lemonade.
 He lost $1.
-His expenses or costs were higher than his lemonade sales.
-He took $6 out of his piggy bank but was only able to put $5 back.
+His expenses or costs are higher than his lemonade sales.
+He took $6 out of his piggy bank but is only able to put $5 back.
 This is known as a loss.

 Sometimes businesses make extra money, known as a profit.
 But sometimes they lose money, known as a loss.

-Total Sales - this is the amount he made selling his lemonade to customers.
+Total Sales - this is the amount Tom made selling his lemonade to customers.
 He made $14 in Total Sales.

-Operating Expenses - many business have to pay for rent, electricity, salaries, office supplies and many other things.
+Operating Expenses - many business have to pay for rent, electricity, salaries, office supplies, and many other things.
 Let's say in our example that Tom paid a friend $1 to help with the lemonade stand.
 So his operating expenses were $1.

-Unit Cost - the amount you paid for each item sold.
+Unit Cost - the amount paid for each item sold.
 Think of each cup of lemonade as a unit.

-Total Sales - he sold $14 worth of lemonade
+Total Sales - Tom sold $14 worth of lemonade

 Gross Profit - this is total sales ($14) minus cost of goods sold ($6).
 Tom's gross profit is $8